Hefazat-e-Islam Bangladesh

-Hefazat-e-Islam Bangladesh (হেফাজতে ইসলাম বাংলাদেশ) is a far-right Islamic Advocacy group of madrassah teachers and students.
-In 2013, it submitted to the government of Bangladesh a 13-point charter, which included the demand for the enactment of a blasphemy law.
+Hefazat-e-Islam Bangladesh (হেফাজতে ইসলাম বাংলাদেশ) is a Deobandi Islamist advocacy group consisting mostly of religious teachers (Ulama) and students in Bangladesh.
+The group is mainly based on qawmi madrasas in Bangladesh.
+In 2013, they submitted a 13-point charter to the government of Bangladesh, which included the demand for the enactment of a blasphemy law.
+Under recent years, Hefazat has been formed into more of a moderate and anti-terrorist ideology due to success of Awami League in ensuring jobs and mobilising qawmi madrasas.

 History

 Hefazat-e-Islam was formed in 2010, as a pressure group comprising the teachers of several madrasas at Chittagong, Bangladesh.
+Shah Ahmad Shafi, the former director of Hathazari Madrasa, Allama Junaid Babunagari, and Mufti Izharul Islam, the chairman of the Islamist party Islami Oikya Jote, Abdul Malek Halim, founder and principal of the first women's Qawmi madrasah (Haildhar Madrasah) in Bangladesh are regarded as the founders of Hefazat-e-Islam.
 The formation was allegedly triggered by the 2009 "Women Development Policy" draft.
-On 24 February 2010, Hefazat wanted to hold a rally at Laldighi Maidan, Chittagong to protest the government's move to slap a ban on religion-based politics, cancellation of the Fifth Amendment to the Constitution, and a proposed education policy that would have ended madrasah education.
+On 24 February 2010, Hefazat wanted to hold a rally at Laldighi Maidan, Chittagong to protest the government's move to slap a ban on religion-based politics, cancellation of the fifth amendment to the Constitution of Bangladesh, and a proposed education policy that would have ended madrasah education.
 The police refused their request to hold a rally and injured 19 protesters.
 A few of these madrasa students were arrested by police and later released.
-In 2011, Hefajat-e-Islam protested some aspects of the proposed Women Development Policy.

-According to The Economist, Hefazat is financed by doctrinaire Islamists in Saudi Arabia.
+In 2011, Hefazat-e-Islam protested some aspects of the proposed Women Development Policy.
+According to The Economist, Hefazat was financed by doctrinaire Islamists in Saudi Arabia.

-Leadership

-Ahmad Shafi, the former director of Hathazari Madrasa, Allama Junaid Babunagari the present Amir-e-Hefajat and Mufti Izharul Islam, the chairman of the Islamist party Islami Oikya Jote, Abdul Malek Halim, founder and principle of the first women Qawmi madrasah (Haildhar Madrasah) in Bangladesh are regarded as the founders of Hefazat-e-Islam.
-Nurul Islam Jihadi is the secretary general of the organization.

 13-point demand agitation

-In 2013 Hefajat-e-Islam was reformed after the allegation that some of the protesters in the Shahbag protests, were involved in publishing of content offensive to Muslims on blogs, including the depiction of Muhammad as a pornographic character.
+In 2013, Hefazat-e-Islam was reformed after the allegation that some of the protesters in the Shahbag protests were involved in publishing of content offensive to Muslims on blogs, including the depiction of the Islamic prophet Muhammad as a pornographic character.
 They arranged a rally towards capital city Dhaka, demanding enaction of capital punishment of the "atheist bloggers" involved in the Shahbag movement and a blasphemy law.

-The 13 points of the Islamist group includes:
+They included their demands in 13 points which included: